waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **New Tool Idea:** Added 'Debugging Assistant Agent' to my future ideas list.
 - **Alternative Hypotheses Logged:** Documented alternative hypotheses for my pathfinding failures.
 1) The path is blocked by an invisible wall, not a tool bug.
 2) There is a different, hidden path to Azalea Town that I have missed.
 - **CRITICAL HALLUCINATION (Turn 11105):** Believed a warp existed at (6, 74) on UnionCave1F and set it as a navigation goal.
 The system confirmed no warp exists there.
 This is a failure to verify warp locations before setting goals.

+# Tool Failures
+- My `generate_path_plan` tool failed to find a simple, obvious path in the Route32Pokecenter1F (Turn 11121).
+This indicates a critical bug that needs to be investigated and fixed.
+I am using a manual path as a temporary workaround.